How to get a credit score after moving to the U.S.

 How Nova Credit can help you establish credit

-Nova Credit creates a global Credit Passport that can help people bring their credit history with them when they move to the U.S. While your credit history won’t be transferred to the U.S. bureaus’ databases, creditors and lenders can use your Credit Passport to evaluate your application for a loan, apartment, or another type of credit account.
+Nova Credit helps people bring their credit history with them when they move to the U.S. While your credit history won’t be transferred to the U.S. bureaus’ databases, creditors and lenders can use your foreign credit history to evaluate your application for a loan, apartment, or another type of credit account.

-“I think it would have helped if I came here on my own for sure,” says Sarah.
+“I think it would have helped if I came here on my own for sure,” says Ruby.
 “Without the help of my husband, I'm not sure I would have established credit as quickly as I did.
-I know it would have been challenging to get things like utilities without a deposit.”
+I know it would have been challenging to get things like an apartment without a deposit.”

-However, Ruby sees the value for people coming from other parts of the world.
-“This would have helped people who lived in the UK,” she says.
-“One of their gripes (based on people I know who moved from the UK to the U.S.) is that they had amazing credit back home but had to go back to zero in the US.”
+Ruby also sees the value for people coming from other parts of the world.
+“This would have helped people who lived in the U.K.,” she says.
+“One of their gripes (based on people I know who moved from the U.K. to the U.S.) is that they had amazing credit back home but had to go back to zero in the US.”

-Nova Credit currently connects to credit bureaus in Australia, Brazil, Canada, India, Mexico, South Korea and the UK.
+Nova Credit currently provides this service to newcomers from Australia, Brazil, Canada, Dominican Republic, India, Kenya, Mexico, Nigeria, Philippines, South Korea, Spain, Switzerland, and the U.K.

 Use your foreign credit history to start your U.S credit history